casillajec/pygame-ai/docs/guide.rst

 I used the word *entities* before, by that I mean all the moving things in your game, like the player, enemies, NPCs, you name it.
-The way these entities will be better represented (and the only way they should be, unless you really know what you're doing) in a game that uses this libray is by using the :py:class:`~.GameObject` class, it contains all the neccesary properties and methods the library uses to do all it's calculations.
+The way these entities will be better represented (and the only way they should be, unless you really know what you're doing) in a game that uses this library is by using the :py:class:`~.GameObject` class, it contains all the necessary properties and methods the library uses to do all it's calculations.

 The way you create your own entities is by subclassing :py:class:`~.GameObject` like this: